 Myofascial pain syndrome is a chronic pain disorder.
 In this condition, pressure on sensitive points in your muscles (trigger points) causes pain in the muscle and sometimes in seemingly unrelated parts of your body.
 This is called referred pain.

 This syndrome typically occurs after a muscle has been contracted repetitively.
 This can be caused by repetitive motions used in jobs or hobbies or by stress-related muscle tension.

 While nearly everyone has experienced muscle tension pain, the discomfort associated with myofascial pain syndrome persists or worsens.
-Treatment options for myofascial pain syndrome include physical therapy and trigger point injections.
+Treatment options include physical therapy and trigger point injections.
 Pain medications and relaxation techniques also can help.

 Signs and symptoms of myofascial pain syndrome may include:

 - Deep, aching pain in a muscle

 - Pain that persists or worsens

 - Difficulty sleeping due to pain

 Make an appointment with your doctor if you experience muscle pain that doesn't go away.
 Nearly everyone experiences muscle pain from time to time.
 But if your muscle pain persists despite rest, massage and similar self-care measures, make an appointment with your doctor.

 Sensitive areas of tight muscle fibers can form in your muscles after injuries or overuse.
 These sensitive areas are called trigger points.
 A trigger point in a muscle can cause strain and pain throughout the muscle.
 When this pain persists and worsens, doctors call it myofascial pain syndrome.